aoloe/php-senape/README.md

   - [ ] setting for the filesystem access rights to the generated files
   - [x] store the comments as json
   - [ ] store the comments as mysql
+- [ ] filter the comments for invalid content
+  - simply use DOMDocument and the XML parser to simply discard all HTML tags?
 - [x] add the avatars
   - [x] show the own avatar or the gravatar by email
   - [x] use the settings for the avatars